loopwerk/loopwerk.io/content/about/index.md

 # Goedendag!
 My name is **Kevin Renskers**.

-I’m a creative developer with a passion for good design and intuitive, user friendly interfaces.
-I love working on the front end, whether that's creating a beautiful and performant iOS app or using HTML, CSS and TypeScript to create interactive and responsive web apps.
-I also like working on the back end: I use Python and the Django framework, or Swift with the Vapor framework, to create developer-friendly APIs for those apps.
+I’m a creative developer with a passion for good usability and great design.
+I love working on intuitive, user friendly interfaces, especially on the "back-of-the-front-end" side of things; I love making stuff tick, architecting innovative solutions to complex problems.
+I also love working on the back-end: I use Python (with Django REST Framework or Django Ninja), or Swift (with Vapor), to create developer-friendly APIs for those apps.

 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.

-I've been online since 1994, creating websites since 2000 and iOS apps since 2010, so you could say I am experienced.
+I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
 You can find my open source projects on [Open Source](/projects/) and a portfolio of apps I've created on [Apps](/apps/).
 My CV, if you need it, can be downloaded [here](/about/KevinRenskers.pdf).

 Email me at <kevin@loopwerk.io> to discuss your project, or reach out to me on [Mastodon](https://hachyderm.io/@kevinrenskers) or [LinkedIn](https://www.linkedin.com/in/kevinrenskers/).